-The CAMS/CTM system, shown by the dashed block on the right in the figure, will run on an external system.
+The CAMS system, shown by the dashed block on the right in the figure, will run on an external system.
 It is currently foreseen that this will be the CAMS [ER5] system running at ECMWF.
-As fallback option this could be the TM5/DOMINO system running at KNMI, assimilating S5 real-time observations.
-In NRT processing the output of the CAMS/CTM system is a forecast of the NO2 profile shapes and the pressure and temperature profiles for today based on the assimilation of NO2 slant column data from yesterday's S5 orbits.
+In NRT processing the output of the CAMS system is a forecast of the NO2 profile shapes and the pressure and temperature profiles for today based on the assimilation of NO2 slant column data from yesterday's S5 orbits.
 An off-line reprocessing could be based on several products, including archived daily analyses or reanalyses from CAMS.
-For more information on the CAMS/CTM system, see Sect.
+For more information on the CAMS system, see Sect.
 6.6.